 In 1994, the Russian suspension agreement was modified (the "Modified Suspension Agreement") to allow, subject to quotas, imports of Russian uranium and SWU if they were "matched" in equal parts with newly-produced United States uranium and/or SWU in a sale to an end-user in the United States.
-While quotas for matched natural uranium exist until 2004, the SWU matching quota expired on October 3, 1998.
-Unless the Modified Suspension Agreement is otherwise amended, no imports of SWU from the Russian Federation (other than those associated with the Russian Contract) will be allowed until at least 2004.
+While quotas for matched natural uranium exist until 2004, the SWU matching quota expired on

+Suspension Agreement is otherwise amended, no imports of SWU from the Russian Federation (other than those associated with the Russian Contract) will be allowed until at least 2004.